 Cronos POS Chain Mainnet: Running a Full Node

 This is detailed documentation for setting up a Full Node on the Cronos POS Chain mainnet.
 Note that while anyone can set up a full node, only the top 100 validators are considered "active" and eligible to receive rewards.
-See FAQs for more info.
+See for more info.

 For the host who would like to build a Run a Full Node with complete blockchain data from scratch, note that there were several breaking network upgrades, requiring upgrading at designated block heights below: